formtify-tuan/reftf-NLWeb/README.md

 Building conversational interfaces for websites is hard.
 NLWeb seeks to make it easy for websites to do this.
 And since NLWeb natively speaks MCP, the same natural language APIs can be used both by humans and agents.

-Schema.org and related semi-structured formats like RSS, in use by over 100m websites, have become not just the defacto syndication mechanism but also the semantic layer for the web.
+Schema.org and related semi-structured formats like RSS, along with corporate document collections, have become not just the defacto syndication mechanism but also the semantic layer for the web.
 NLWeb leverages these to make it much easier to create natural language interfaces.

 NLWeb is a collection of open protocols and associated open source tools.
 Its main focus is establishing a foundational layer for the AI Web — much like HTML revolutionized document sharing.
 To make this vision reality, NLWeb provides practical implementation code—not as the definitive solution, but as proof-of-concept demonstrations showing one possible approach.
 We expect and encourage the community to develop diverse, innovative implementations that surpass our examples.
 This mirrors the web's own evolution, from the humble 'htdocs' folder in NCSA's http server to today's massive data center infrastructures—all unified by shared protocols that enable seamless communication.